JackieJoo/pigGameJS/README.md

 Additionally:

-1. A player looses his ENTIRE score when he rolls two 6 in a row.
-After that, it's the next player's turn.
-2. Players can set the winning score, so that they can change the predefined score of 100.
+1. Players can set the winning score, so that they can change the predefined score of 100.
-3. There are two dices.
+2. There are two dices.
 The player looses his current score when one of them is a 1.